vimal573/tailwind-css-paytm-ui-clone/readme.md

   - learn to apply tailwind pre written class

-  - apply background image, colors, background image thorugh taillwind
+  - apply animation on button hover through beafore and after psudo class

   - learn responsive design with tailwind define screen sizes and and classes